sudiplun/Blog.md/WebDev/Installation/wordpressError.md

-well,see step to install[install-xampp-on-any-linux-distro](https://luniox.blogspot.com/2023/06/how-to-install-xampp-on-any-linux-distro.html)
+well,see step to [install-xampp-on-any-linux-distro](https://luniox.blogspot.com/2023/06/how-to-install-xampp-on-any-linux-distro.html) on linux. <br>
-on linux. <br> this below step are for those who able to setup xammp on their machice.<br>
+This below step are for those who able to setup xammp on their machice.<br>
 Download wordpress from <a href="https://wordpress.org/download/">link</a>
 first you have you have to create file by own on your directory that install wordpress called `wp-config.php` and paste given by wordpress